-> The drive through the lower-elevation Gold Country regions of Mariposa County is an easy one, and as you climb the Sierra Nevada, the idyllic snow-topped peaks will come into view and the feeling of the holidays will quickly take over the family.
+The drive through the lower-elevation Gold Country regions of Mariposa County is an easy one, and as you climb the Sierra Nevada, the idyllic snow-topped peaks will come into view and the feeling of winter’s fun will quickly take over the family.
 Before you know it, you’re arriving at your serene lodging establishment of choice in areas like Fish Camp, Wawona, Yosemite West and Yosemite Valley.

-> Great dining options are nearby as well in The Ahwahnee Dining Room.
+Great dining options are nearby as well in The Ahwahnee Dining Room.
 Looking for the big holiday meal option?
 The Ahwahnee serves up some of the best options in the region and under one of the most beautiful dining rooms around.

 For all of the Yosemite Valley lodging options, click here.